10 Ways To Stand Out On Small Business Saturday

 That sounds like bad advice, but too many options can be overwhelming for people.
 When faced with many choices, some customers have decision paralysis, and would rather leave than make a decision.
 Or, they grab something they may not really want just to be done with it, which doesn’t make for satisfied customers.
 Decision overload works against you, the business owner, even though you think you’re providing customers with lots of great options.

 - Use categories to make decisions easier.
 Categorize your products in a way that helps customers make decisions, but be creative about how you do it.
-For example, you might set up a display based on what certain personality traits might like.
+For example, you might set up a display based on what certain personality types might enjoy.
 The customer finds the personality of the recipient, and knows what to get.
-You might arrange a product display, or provide a list of products, based on preferences, interests, price, color, season, generation, use, accesory, or some other unifying factor that customers might not think of.
+You might arrange a product display, or provide a list of products, based on preferences, interests, price, color, season, generation, use, accessory, or some other unifying factor that customers might not think of.
 Color code tags or labels, arrange them in a display, or provide a list people can use in your store to find the products that fit the categories.
 This is ideal for the customer who comes in and all they can say is “I’m looking for a gift for someone who likes cats.
 That’s all I know.”
 Online shopping already does this with their recommended product sections.
 There’s no reason you can’t do your own in-store version.

 - Train your staff on related interests.
 This is similar to the first point, but instead of making it a public-facing approach for the customer to use, you train your staff on what products you sell that fit customer interest categories.
 This should be a logical extension of a successful upsell program in which someone who is purchasing one product would likely be interested in a different but somehow related product.
 Upselling a standard and generic option (“sign up for our rewards/credit card” or “would you like a larger version for a few more dollars”) is not at all personal and makes a customer feel like you don’t care to take the time to consider what they want.